mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 To initialize the visible columns without controlling them, provide the model to the `initialState` prop.

-**Note:** The order of the fields in the visible columns model do not matter.
+**Note:** The order of the fields in the visible columns model does not matter.

 ```tsx
 <DataGrid